AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 Aviatrix gateways at the Spoke VPC and Transit VPC are c5.4xlarge instance size.
 Both Spoke VPC gateway and Transit VPC gateway have Insane Mode enabled.

+Additional performance tests were done for the new c5n.4xlarge.
+The c5n.4xlarge has significant performance improvements.

 1. MTU = 9000 Bytes, C5.4xlarge
 =================================